microchip-pic-avr-examples/avr16eb32-bipolar-stepper-motor-drive/2_Microstep/readme.md

 ## Microstep
 <br>To obtain a smoother movement and better positioning, the driving waveform is an approximation of a sinewave.
-<br>In the current implementation, the 1.8 degrees precision of the full-step are divided into 32 microsteps, resulting in a microstepping precision of less then 0.06 degrees.
+<br>In the current implementation, the 1.8 degrees precision of the full-step are divided into 32 microsteps, resulting in a microstepping precision of less than 0.06 degrees.

 <br><img src="../images/microstep.png">
 <br>Ideal waveforms of the current that flows through the coils.